Cam Core

 Setup

-- Configure the default blend time and easing on the Cam Core component for cases where no blend profile entry matches.
+- Configure default blend time, easing, and blend shape on the Cam Core for cases where no profile entry matches.
 See Curves Utility for available easing types.

 API Reference